planetfederal/workshops/workshops/geoserver/slides/slides.rst

 A blank text editor will open.

-At the very bottom of the page, below the text editor, there is a box title SLD file.
-Click Browse... to navigate to and select your SLD file.
+At the very bottom of the page, below the text editor, there is a box titled SLD file.
+Click Browse ... to navigate to, and select your SLD file.

-Select cities.sld.
+Select cities.sld

-Note: Recall that the SLD files are in the styles directory.
+Note: If you're having trouble finding it, recall that the SLD files are in the styles sub-directory of the workshop.

-Click the Upload... link to load this SLD into GeoServer.
-The SLD will display in the text editor.
-The name of the style will be automatically generated.
+Click the Upload ... link to load this SLD into GeoServer.
+The SLD will display in the text editor, and the name of the style will be automatically populated (from the contents of the SLD file).

 --------------------------------------------------